How to buy the best air purifier

 Tower air purifiers

-Air purifiers that double as fans
+Air purifiers that double as humidifiers or heaters

 What features should I look for on an air purifier?